 The free outdoor festival that runs throughout the day includes live dancing and music entertainment, cultural artisan classes, vendors, and local food trucks.

-From 3:00 pm – 6:00 pm, enjoy traditional lion dances, live performances, candy spinning, games, raffles, calligraphy demonstrations, retailer offers, and more.
-Event is free, and 100% of proceeds donated from Raffles benefit the Asian Pacific Community Fund.
+From 1:00 pm – 4:00 pm, enjoy traditional lion dances, live performances, games, raffles, retailer offers, and more.

-Chinese New Year Festival at Huntington Library and Botanical Gardens, San Dimas (Feb 1-2)
+Chinese New Year Festival at Huntington Library and Botanical Gardens, Pasadena (Feb 4 – 5)

 The city of Alhambra hosts this one-day-only Lunar New Year street festival to celebrate the new year.
 The festival has everything from dragon boat rowing stations to children’s workshops, cultural demonstrations, live music, dance, martial arts, and a plethora of Asian food to savor.